 Don't miss a trick when finishing your loft room by missing the chance to include some storage space in the eaves.
 This could be as simple as creating an enclosed space with an access hatch to hide away Christmas decorations, suitcases and old toys.

-Or, you could be a bit more creative and build a recessed shelf like this one in a room set by Valspar (featuring walls painted in Whisper Softly 3).
+Or, you could be a bit more creative and build a recessed shelf like this one.
 Positioned right next to the bed, it can be used in place of a bedside table – a great option for a small space.

 If you think a sloping ceiling will mean some space will be left redundant, think again.
-This ingenious storage solution from Barbara Genda creates a angular storage solution for an angular item – your high heels!
+This ingenious storage solution creates an angular storage solution for an angular item – your high heels!

 These cupboards with drop-down doors were made for the homeowner's shoes meaning not a single inch of potential storage space has been wasted.
 Made-to-measure drawers complete the design, creating a place to fold away tops and socks.